Wie is de Mol? (Dutch TV series) season 25: Episode 4

 Candidates enter a house two at a time to take the Execution quiz.
 Their time begins once they enter, however they must obtain the laptops to take the quiz on.

 To do so, each pair must add four items (a cake, candles, a party hat and a gift) to an incomplete standstill birthday party scene.
 If they are successful within three minutes, €250 is added to the pot and the partygoers present them with the laptops so they can commence the quiz immediately, potentially improving their overall time.
 Pairs who fail to complete the task in time earn no money and only receive the laptops at the end of the three minutes.

-€500 was earned for the pot.